anush-data-portfolio/PayTrack/README.md

 ### 4. Dashboard Generation

-A Notion dashboard is generated to display my work hours data.
+A Real time Streamlit dashboard is generated to display my work hours data.
 This dashboard will provide insights into work hours trends, hours worked, and any other relevant metrics.

 ## Project Benefits